wessenstam/gts21/karbon/preparation/preparation.rst

 Deploying Karbon
 ----------------

-In this exercise you will deploy a complete Kubernetes cluster using Nutanix Karbon fewjhkvfweVJHKfew
+In this exercise you will deploy a complete Kubernetes cluster using Nutanix Karbon and verify your ability to communicate with the cluster via command line API tool, ``kubectl``.

 Deploying Your Cluster
 ++++++++++++++++++++++